ervandew/userstyles/firefox/README.rst

 Overview
 ==================

-These are my firefox userChrome.css and userContent.css I use with a dark gtk theme with good results.
+Here is my firefox userContent.css which I use with a dark gtk theme to get a more readable ftp view along with dark versions of server not found, ssl cert warning page, etc.

-installing userChrome.css and userContent.css
+installing userContent.css
 ---------------------------------------------

 On my linux machine I simply create a symlink to these files in my firefox